 - Are there members who do not do everything the leaders ask of them?
 If so, what is their reputation within the group?
 Certain groups limit the freedom of its members and do not accept dissent.

 - Are all your questions answered?
 The leaders or representatives of groups sometimes avoid answering questions which they feel the newcomer is not ready to understand.
 This could be a sign that they wish to hide something from you, namely the real nature and goals of the group.
-(Also see: Questions to Ask Any Church or Religious Group You Are Planning on Becoming Involved With)
+(Also see: Questions to Ask Any Religious Group You Are Planning on Becoming Involved With)

 Important Measures to Take: